ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

    image: CC-Ubuntu20.04
    network: sharednet1
 2. Attach a floating IP
-3. Allow SSH via the floating IP
+3. Allow SSH via the floating IP (by applying the appropriate security group)
 4. SSH into the node as cc@floating-ip